Get the Tata Capital App to apply for Loans & manage your account. Download Now

 These are fully deductible from the Gross Annual Value.

-Understanding what is the annual value of house property is vital for several reasons:
+Understanding what is the annual value of a house property is vital for several reasons:

 1. Tax planning:

-If you’re renting out your property, knowing its annual value ensures you set a competitive rent that aligns with the market.
+If you’re renting out your property, knowing the annual rental value of the house property ensures you set a competitive rent that aligns with the market.
+It also helps you estimate your taxable rental income and assess whether the rent received is reasonable.

 Even though the concept sounds straightforward, mistakes can happen: